-Quick transition plays can happen at anytime in the game, even if a break is five on five.
-Many times, however, if an offensive player pushes the ball quickly up the floor, it is because he/she knows the offensive players down the floor outnumber the defensive players.
+Quick transition plays can happen at any time in the game, even if a break is five on five.
+Many times, however, if an offensive player pushes the ball quickly up the floor, it is because he knows the offensive players down the floor outnumber the defensive players.
 It then becomes the responsibility of the defenders who are already back to slow down the break long enough for the rest of the defense to get back or force a tougher shot.
 Some common disadvantages that defenders might find themselves in include one defender against two offensive players or two against three.

 When two defenders are back playing against three or more offensive players, they should form a tandem.
 One player is positioned at the top of the key and the other just in front of the basket.
 The top player's job is to stop the ball handler from dribbling directly at the basket.
-If the top defender does his/her job and the ball handler passes the ball, the bottom defender runs to defend the offensive player who just received the ball while the top player retreats to cover the basket.
+If the top defender does his job and the ball handler passes the ball, the bottom defender runs to defend the offensive player who just received the ball while the top player retreats to cover the basket.
 This cycle is repeated until the offense shoots the ball or the rest of the defense gets back.

 Of course, other scenarios do happen.
 As the third and fourth players make their way back, the team can shift into a triangle and then a square if necessary before reverting to the planned, five-person defense.
 Anytime there are fewer defenders during a play on transition teammates need to help each other to prevent easy baskets at the rim.
 Through all of this, players need to talk to each other in order to effectively cover each player on the offensive team.